slinkstr/FortniteOverlay/README.md

 Designed for 100% HUD scale at 1080p/1440p.
 Other resolutions and scales are calculated from these and may not be accurate.

+Uses ~5.5MB/hour per person down and ~5.5MB/hour up.
+Doesn't upload or download unless Fortnite is open and you're in a party with other players.

 # Config

 Requires config.json next to the executable.
 An example is below.